benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB02.png)

 **A green rectangle** is connected to an entity or to a relationship, and represents an entity's / relationship's property.
-It contains the property's name, and may contain limitation on the value of that property, expressed by an equation (e.g. 'age > 30').
+It contains the property's name, and may contain constraints on the value of that property, expressed by an equation (e.g. 'age > 30').
 A green rectangle may also contain a **property tag**, depicted by a numeric index wrapped in **purple curly brackets**.
 A property tag serves as a placeholder for the property's value in a given assignment, and can be used to define constrainsts on the value of other properties (e.g. age > {1}, where {1} is defined as the age of another entity).
 More on this later.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB04.png)